-Intra-MFCN interference

-[Editor’s note: Rename this Section to reflect the fact that the BEM is derived here]
+DERIVATION OF BS AND UE BLOCK EDGE MASKS

 This section contains summaries of the Intra-MFCN interference studies that were taken as the basis for the BEM(s).
 Detailed information on some of the simulations can be found in the corresponding annexes (numbers).
-Requirements for co-existence with other services are considered separately in Section 5.
+Co-existence with other services is considered separately in Section 5.

-BS - UE: Note that not all BSs will have improved performance (BEM baseline), e.g. FDD BS interference to other FDD DL blocks, or TDD operators with bilateral agreements.
-Thus the interference should be sufficiently low without applying lower baseline of BEM for BS.

 Interference scenarios

 For the derivation of the BEM, interference in all combinations of Macro-, Micro-, Pico- and Femtocells was considered between base stations, between base stations and UEs as well as between UEs.